 Because a general radiologic assistant performs the same functions as a traveling one, the degree requirements are the same.
 Schooling requirements vary from state to state, however in general one can expect to complete high school or have your GED, pass the examination requirements, as well as pass a criminal background check to enter the radiology program.
 Once accepted you will complete anywhere from 6 months to 4 years of schooling to obtain either a certificate, associate's or bachelor's degree.
-Due to concerns by employers, you will have a much better chance at finding employment if you have your bachelor's degree.
+Due to concerns by employers, you will have a much better chance at finding employment if you have your baccalaureate's degree.
 You can take it a step further and add another year or two to complete the masters program.
 Additionally you will have to complete much more training be considered a specialist in a specific area of study.

 Ultimately it comes down to where you are in your life right now and where you want to be in the future.
-If you are single and enjoy traveling, then a traveling assistant is the career you should choose.
+If you are single and enjoy travel, then a traveling rad technician assistant is the career you should choose.
 If you have already started a family and have set down roots, it may be more beneficial for you to sacrifice the higher pay for more quality time with your family.